linuskuehnle/ctraderopenapi/readme.md

 	- `Connect() error` / `Disconnect()`
 	- `SendRequest(RequestData) error` — sends a protobuf-typed request and
 		unmarshals the response into the provided response object.
-	- `SubscribeEvent(SubscribableEventData)` / `UnsubscribeEvent(...)` —
+	- `SubscribeAPIEvent(SubscribableAPIEventData)` / `UnsubscribeAPIEvent(...)` —
 		subscribe/unsubscribe for server-side subscription-based events.
+	- `SubscribeClientEvent(SubscribableClientEventData)` / `UnsubscribeClientEvent(...)` —
+		subscribe/unsubscribe for client-side events.
-	- `ListenToEvent(eventType, chan ListenableEvent, ctx)` — register a
+	- `ListenToAPIEvent(ctx, eventType, chan ListenableAPIEvent)` — register a
 		long-running listener channel for push events.
-	- `ListenToClientEvent(clientEventType, chan ListenableClientEvent, ctx)`
+	- `ListenToClientEvent(ctx, clientEventType, chan ListenableClientEvent)`
-		— listen for client events (fatal client errors, connection loss, reconnect success and reconnect fail).
+		— listen for client-side events

+	Client-side events are e.g. fatal client errors, connection loss, reconnect success and reconnect fail.

 	Fatal (non-recoverable) client errors will be emitted as client event of type FatalErrorEvent.
+If there is a listener channel installed, the error will be sent to the channel and the API client recovers by dropping the tcp connection and running the reconnect sequence.
-If there is no listener channel installed, that error will be raised as a panic instead.
+	If there is no listener channel installed for the fatal error event, a fatal error will be raised as a panic instead.

 	The API Client takes care of connection losses.
 You can listen to reconnect events (ConnectionLossEvent, ReconnectSuccessEvent, ReconnectFailEvent) using ListenToClientEvent.
+	API Events subscribed to will automatically be resubscribed before ReconnectSuccessEvent is emitted.

+	Runtime configuration:
+	- `WithQueueBufferSize(int)` updates the number of queued requests that may be buffered by the internal request queue before backpressure applies.
+	- `WithTCPMessageBufferSize(int)` updates the size of the channel used to receive inbound TCP messages from the network reader.
+	- `WithRequestHeapIterationTimeout(time.Duration)` updates interval used by the request heap to periodically check for expired request contexts.
+	- `DisableDefaultRateLimiter()` to disable the client-side rate limiter.

+	The rate limiter ensures that the 50 live requests per second and 5 historical requests per second are not exceeded.
+In case there still occurs a server-side rate limit due to network divergence (very unlikely) it enqueues the request again, so the caller does not have to worry about it.

-- `ApplicationCredentials{ ClientId, ClientSecret }` — credentials used by
-	the application to authenticate to the OpenAPI.
+- `ApplicationCredentials{ ClientId, ClientSecret }` — credentials used by the application to authenticate to the OpenAPI.
 Validate with `CheckError()`.

-- `APIClientConfig` — runtime configuration (queue buffer sizes and the request heap iteration timeout).
-Use `DefaultAPIClientConfig()` to obtain sensible defaults and call `WithConfig` on the client before `Connect`.

-- Subscription helpers (used with `SubscribeEvent` / `UnsubscribeEvent`):
-	- `SubscribableEventData{EventType, SubcriptionData}`
-	- `SubscriptionDataSpotEvent{ CtraderAccountId, SymbolIds []int64 }`
-	- `SubscriptionDataLiveTrendbarEvent{ CtraderAccountId, SymbolId, Period }`
-	- `SubscriptionDataDepthQuoteEvent{ CtraderAccountId, SymbolIds }`

 - Event adapters & helpers:
 	- `ListenableEvent` and `ListenableClientEvent` are marker interfaces.
-	- `CastToEventType[T]` and `CastToClientEventType[T]` helpers to cast
-		the generic event type to the concrete event types.
+	- `CastToEventType[T]` and `CastToClientEventType[T]` helpers to cast the generic event type to the concrete event types.
-	- `SpawnEventHandler` and `SpawnClientEventHandler` start small goroutines that forward typed events to your handler.
+	- `SpawnAPIEventHandler` and `SpawnClientEventHandler` start small goroutines that forward typed events to your handler.

 ## Examples